 Percentile Ranks in Perspective

-Your SSAT percentile might seem quite low because your scores are being compared to a very competitive group of other SSAT students.
+Sometimes, students will find that their SSAT percentile scores are lower than their percentile grades in school.
+We usually caution them not to be concerned since their SSAT percentile score is compared to the scores of a smaller, academically strong cohort of students.
 The good news is, depending on where you are on the scoring scale, a small difference in raw scores can result in a large difference in percentile ranking.
 For example, a student who gets a raw score of 25 (out of 60) on the Verbal section of the Upper Level SSAT will increase by nearly 20 percentile points by getting only 5 more correct answers.
-Having an effective plan of attack, building skills, and learning test-taking strategies can bring a large improvement to your SSAT percentile rank.